Death of H.R. McMaster's father under investigation, reportedly 'suspicious'

 Authorities in Pennsylvania are reportedly looking into the "suspicious" death of the father of former National Security Adviser Gen. H.R.
 McMaster.

-His death on April 13, WPVI reported, was deemed "suspicious" by authorities.
-The Philadelphia district attorney’s office and the Pennsylvania attorney general’s office are also reportedly included in the investigation.
+The Pennsylvania Attorney General's Office confirmed its involvement in the investigtion to Fox News.
+The Philadelphia District Attorney’s Office is also linked to the probe, WPVI reported.

-The elder McMaster was at Cathedral Village in Roxborough after having a stroke, the outlet said.
+The elder McMaster, 84, was at Cathedral Village in Roxborough after having a stroke, the outlet said.

-It was there, WPVI reported, that he allegedly received ill care and ultimately died after allegedly falling, hitting his head and then being sat in a chair.
+It was there, WPVI reported, that he allegedly received ill care and ultimately died after allegedly falling, hitting his head and then placed in a chair.
 Police searched Cathedral Village on Tuesday after obtaining a warrant, WPVI said.

 James Garrow, a spokesperson for the Philadelphia Department of Public Health, told Fox News that an autopsy of McMaster Sr. determined the cause of death to be blunt impact head trauma and the manner was listed as accidental.